isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-bed-bugs-hide/index.md

 ##  How to find Bed Bugs during the day

 You will find it difficult to bed bugs during the day.
 However, in case you need to find them, you will have to do the following things: 1.
-Put your Bedding or mattress ([and their encasements](https://pestpolicy.com/best-bed-bug-mattress-encasements/)) outside under a direct sun- you will see them move out due to heating.
+Put your Bedding or mattress ([and their encasements](https://pestpolicy.com/best-bed-bug-mattress-encasements/))outside under a direct sun- you will see them move out due to heating.
 2. Remove all cushions and furniture coversspraybed bugs hideouts with the bed bug killers during the day.
 3.

 Knock severally the joint of Home furniture and closets to disturb their comfort.
 4. Place carbon dioxide source/emitter near their suspected hideouts- bed bugs are attracted to carbon dioxide.

 ##  How to prevent and Control Bed bugs

 Bed bugs are not nice insects to have in your home.
 There are various measures that you may follow to prevent and control bed bugs.
 These include: 1.
 Drying mattresses and bedding under the sun severally and cleaning bedding and clothes often with hot water.
-But definitely, [bed bugs won't bite through your clothes](https://pestpolicy.com/can-bed-bugs-bite-through-clothing/).
-2.
+But definitely, [bed bugs won't bite through your clothes](https://pestpolicy.com/can-bed-bugs-bite-through-clothing/).2.

 Sealing all the cracks on the wall and floor completely and stop buying second-hand furniture.